erichfeinstein/erichfeinstein/README.md

 # Hi, I’m Eric

 - 🔨 Web development at Grubhub
-- 💞️ I’m looking to collaborate on fun projects! - budding interest in indie game development
+- 💞️ I’m looking to collaborate on fun projects! - I love all things music and video games :)

 <!---
 erichfeinstein/erichfeinstein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.